Virtual network peering

 |Classic||Classic Network Contributor||Microsoft.ClassicNetwork/virtualNetworks/peer|

 When peering two virtual networks created through Resource Manager, a peering must be configured for each virtual network in the peering.
 You can monitor the status of your peering connection.
 The peering status is one of the following states:

-Connected: When you create the peering from the second virtual network to the first virtual network, its peering status is Connected.
-If you view the peering status for the first virtual network, you see its status changed from Initiated to Connected.
-The peering is not successfully established until the peering status for both virtual network peerings is Connected.
+- Connected: The state show once you've created the peering from the second virtual network to the first virtual network.
+The peering state for the first virtual network changes from Initiated to Connected.
+A virtual network peering is not successfully established until the state for both virtual network peerings is Connected.

-You can also troubleshoot your connectivity to a virtual machine in a peered virtual network using Network Watcher's connectivity check.
-Connectivity check lets see how is routed directly from your source VM's network interface to your destination VM's network interface.
+You can also troubleshoot connectivity to a virtual machine in a peered virtual network using Network Watcher's connectivity check.
+Connectivity check lets you see how traffic is routed from a source virtual machine's network interface to a destination virtual machine's network interface.

 There is a nominal charge for ingress and egress traffic that utilizes a virtual network peering connection.
 For more information, see the pricing page.